jdmartin/DH2023/README.md

 # dh-host-sec-2023
 Survey of DH servers and their security issues.

-N.B.
-To Prepare For Use:

-1. Copy .env.dist to .env
-2. Add the necessary keys

 ## Usage:

 If you want to start completely from the beginning: